Electric Bike Classes Explained: What are Class 1, 2, 3 E-Bikes

 As we have already stated, there are 3 classes of electric bikes.
 Here we will see some of the key differences between all of them.

 • Class 2: This class has both pedal and throttle options.
-With pedals, it can reach up to 20 mph, similar to Class 1, but in addition to that, these bikes also have a throttle, which can also accelerate the bike up to 20 mph without using pedals
+These bikes can also reach up to 20 mph, similar to Class 1.
+In addition to pedal assistance, these bikes also have a throttle, which allows you to ride the bike without using pedals

 All e-bikes that fit in 3 classes must not have a motor of more than 750W.